accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate cryptic content on the screen (ascii art, emoticons, cryptic syntax).
+1. Identify cryptic content on the screen (ascii art, emoticons, cryptic syntax).
 1. Check that a definition is available in the adjacent context (immediately before or after the cryptic content, in the adjacent text or via the activation of a user interface component).
 1. If not, activate the **screen reader**.
 1. Navigate to the cryptic content and check that an alternative is rendered.